 You can also select the post types where you want to enable the cloning feature.

-The last tab is Display which lets you decide where you want to show the link to clone your page or post.
+The last tab is Display – it lets you decide the places (eg: Edit screen, Admin top bar, etc) where you want to show the “Copy to a new draft” or “Clone” link on your WordPress admin panel.
 Again, it is better to keep the settings as it is.

 Finally, you need to click on the Save Changes button after making the necessary modifications.

 Step 3: Duplicate a Page or Post

 It’s time to show you how to duplicate a page or post using this plugin.

 Head over to Pages -> All Pages from the left sidebar to see your existing pages.
 Here you’ll have to hover your mouse cursor over the title of the page that you want to duplicate or clone.